 A North America Unified Account opens up access to the US, Canadian and Mexican markets.
 It allows you to sell your offerings in all three countries from the same store.
 You will have a source marketplace – determined by your physical address when you set up your Amazon Seller Central account.
 You will also have target marketplaces – where you will begin offering your products with your Unified Account.

 Amazon Canada and Amazon Mexico have been growing with an influx of both shoppers and sellers.
-If you want to take your Amazon store to the next level, you can go through the steps below to set up your Unified Account to sell on amazon.com, amazon.ca and amazon.com.mx.
+If you want to take your Amazon store to the next level follow the steps below to set up your Unified Account to sell on amazon.com, amazon.ca and amazon.com.mx.

 Setting Up Your Amazon Unified Account